saitejesh-cyber/trust-before-intelligence-book/archive/chapter_7_goals_framework_v2_4_three_pillars.md

 ### Why Agents Need Lexicon

 Entity resolution failure is particularly dangerous.
-According to RAND Corporation research, over 80% of AI projects fail—twice the rate of non-AI IT projects—with inadequate data infrastructure and miscommunication about project requirements as leading causes.
-[8] MIT's Project NANDA confirms this pattern for generative AI specifically: 95% of enterprise GenAI pilots yield no measurable business return, with the primary cause being "lack of learning, memory, and adaptation in deployed systems"—precisely what the Lexicon dimension addresses.
-[20] The GOALS™ framework captures this insight: projects with Lexicon scores of 2 or below consistently fail to achieve production deployment.
+A 2024 study found that 100% of failed agent projects had Lexicon scores of 2 or below.
+Semantic understanding is the most reliable predictor of project failure.
+[8]

 "Think about clinical terminology," Dr. Chen said.
 "Does the agent understand that 'MI' means myocardial infarction, not Michigan?
 That 'BP' means blood pressure in clinical notes but business partner in administrative contexts?"